 4. Are ETFs right for me?

 With a single cost-effective purchase, you can gain access to entire markets or strategies, providing you a diversified portfolio that’s better protected against market shakedowns.
-Not all ETFs are created equal so it’s a good idea to research companies such as First Asset Exchange Traded Funds, which specialize in trying to deliver superior risk-adjusted returns for investors, before meeting with your advisor.
+Not all ETFs are created equal so it’s a good idea to research companies such as CI First Asset, which specialize in trying to deliver superior risk-adjusted returns for investors, before meeting with your advisor.

 5. Am I saving enough?